marcinnowakowski/qlp/README.md

-# qpl

-A Clojure library designed to ...

-I don't know what qpl is?...
+##### qlp

+I am not 100% sure qlp is?...hmm?
 Even though I have just invented it on a plane between Wellington and Sydney...

-However what I feel is that question programing language is the most suitable language to program artificial inteligence.
+However what I feel is that question programming language is the most suitable language to program artificial inteligence.

 ## Usage